mercury-hpc/fabtsuite/doc/building.md

 install `mk-configure` from sources, from [pkgsrc](https://pkgsrc.org/), or else from a Debian package.

+Instead of `mk-configure`, you can use the shell scripts, `build.sh`, to build the project.
+The top-level script builds the entire project, while the scripts under top-level directories `transfer/` and `hlog/` build their respective subprojects.
+Ordinarily, one should build using the top-level script.

 The project relies on `gcc` to compile and `pkg-config` to find its single library dependency, `libfabric`.